RDA-DMP-Common/user-stories/README.md

 Once new issues are submitted, we will assign labels to help us categorise and group the contributions.

-We have added some example entries (example 1 and example 2) to give a sense of the kind of contributions you might make.
+We have added an [example](https://github.com/RDA-DMP-Common/user-stories/issues/1) to give a sense of the kind of contributions you might make.